The 'Yes, And ...' Rule for Retirement

 Research consistently shows that meaning in life is associated with successful aging, better mental and physical health, greater life satisfaction and improved coping and adjustment to illness.

 Traditional retirement planning tends to focus on the numbers — saving enough, investing wisely, managing taxes and controlling risk.
-But once the finances are "good enough," a different question takes center stage: What do you actually want to do with your life?
+But once the finances are "good enough," a different question takes center stage: What do you want to do with your life?

-That’s where the "Yes, and…" rule becomes useful.
+That’s where the "Yes, and …" rule becomes useful.
 Instead of treating retirement like a fixed destination, you can view it as an evolving scene shaped by curiosity, experimentation and adjustment over time.

 As Feeney notes, work often provides built-in purpose and community.
 When that disappears, even a well-funded retirement can feel disorienting.
 "The most resilient retirees," she says, intentionally replace those anchors — through social networks, volunteering, faith communities, sports or fun activities."